The UK Championship starts tomorrow in York, and Ronnie is the defending champion.

 “It’s definitely cleaned up around there now, I’m not sure if the kind of characters are there anymore.”

-I hate to say this, but again there is a lot of truth in there, although, other factors came into play as well.
-The younger generation has so many choices, and everything around in society today tends to favour fast paced entertainment.
-However, in Brussels where I live, most clubs have closed, and in Athens, where I’m often staying, the ones that are still succesful are the ones that blatantly ignore the ban regulations.
+I hate to say this, but again there is a lot of truth in there, although, other factors come into play as well.
+The younger generation has so many choices, and everything around in society today tends to favour fast-paced entertainment.
+However, in Brussels where I live, most clubs have closed, and in Athens, where I’m often staying, the ones that are still successful are the ones that blatantly ignore the ban regulations.

 I don’t smoke and I hate to have to breathe other people smoke.
 I don’t like the smell, I don’t like my throat and eyes getting sore.
-But a fact is a fact, and the owner of the club where I play in Athens told me in no ambiguous terms that if he did he would have to close his club.
+But a fact is a fact, and the owner of the club where I play in Athens told me in no ambiguous terms that if he did enforce a smoking ban he would have to close his club.